Skip to main content

 }

 This is all you write.
-The SDK, Marketplace, UI, licensing, and distribution pipeline handle the rest.
+The SDK, Marketplace, UI, licensing, and distribution pipeline handle everything else.

 Who Should Build for Cereal?